Homosexuality and the Anglican Communion: Bishops

-1973 Archbishop of York’s statement
+1973 Archbishop of York's statement

-While serving as Donald Coggan, Archbishop of York, declared on BBC radio in 1973 that many Anglican clergymen were homosexuals.
-"We must treat them," he proclaimed, "with great sympathy and understanding."
+While serving as Archbishop of York, Donald Coggan declared on BBC radio in 1973 that many Anglican clergymen were homosexuals and calling for them to be treated with understanding.

 1998 Lambeth Conference of Anglican bishops

-Regarding "human sexuality", the conference said that it upholds "faithfulness in marriage between a man and a woman in lifelong union, and believes that abstinence is right for those who are not called to marriage".
+Regarding "human sexuality", the 1998 Lambeth Conference of Anglican bishops said that it upholds "faithfulness in marriage between a man and a woman in lifelong union, and believes that abstinence is right for those who are not called to marriage".
 Furthermore, it refused to "advise the legitimising or blessing of same sex unions nor ordaining those involved in same gender unions".
-The vote was 526–70.

 1999 Cambridge Accord

-In response to the division following the Lambeth Conference of the previous year, most Church of England bishops (although not including George Carey, then Archbishop of Canterbury), and many others elsewhere in the Anglican Communion, agreed on a document that upheld the human rights of homosexual people, while recognising and not seeking to resolve division over the morality of homosexual acts.
+In response to the division following the Lambeth Conference of the previous year, most Church of England bishops (although not including George Carey, then Archbishop of Canterbury), and many others elsewhere in the Anglican Communion, agreed in 1999 on a document that upheld the human rights of homosexual people, while recognising and not seeking to resolve division over the morality of homosexual acts.